a2stuff/prodos-drivers/README.md

 There's also `PAUSE.SYSTEM` which just waits for a fraction of a second before invoking the next driver file.
 (Why?
 In case the log messages from the other installers goes by too fast!)

+Non-drivers that are included:
+* The `DATE` binary file can be `BRUN` (or just `-DATE`) to show the current ProDOS Date/Time, to verify that the clock driver is working.
-Some date/time utilities for The Cricker! clock are also included.
+* Some utilities for The Cricket! clock are also included.

 ## How do you use these?

 The intent is that you use a tool like Copy II Plus or [Apple II DeskTop](https://github.com/a2stuff/a2d) to copy and arrange the SYSTEM files on your boot disk as you see fit.
 A boot disk image catalog that is used on multiple different hardware configurations might include:

 * `PRODOS` - the operating system, e.g. [ProDOS 2.4](https://prodos8.com/)
-* `NS.CLOCK.SYSTEM` - install No-Slot Clock driver, if present
+* `NS.CLOCK.SYSTEM` - install No-Slot clock driver, if present
+* `ROMXRTC.SYSTEM` - install ROMX clock driver, if present
 * `DCLOCK.SYSTEM` - install DClock clock driver, if present
 * `CRICKET.SYSTEM` - install Cricket! clock driver, if present
 * `RAM.DRV.SYSTEM` - install RamWorks RAM disk driver, if present